MikeTannenbaum/digital-garden-jekyll-template/_notes/My new system design.md

 ---
 Ever since I was a kid I’ve had a fascination with systems, networks, and automation.
 When I was in my 10’s I bought all the hardware and software I could afford and spent my time putting them together in ways that would solve whatever problem I was facing at that time.

-Fast forward to present day and I’m still a systems nerd perpetually iterating on my personal systems for writing, working, and managing digital data.
+Fast forward to present day and I’m still a systems nerd perpetually iterating on my personal systems for writing, working, learning, and managing digital data, files, and knowledge.

-Somehow I ended up stumbling upon a community of folks passionate about building their own personal wikis, productivity systems, and digital gardens.
+Somehow I ended up stumbling upon a community of folks passionate about building their own personal wikis, productivity systems, and [[digital garden]]s.
 Immediately I was hooked.

 After much experimentation and exploration of new tools, I’ve improved my system tremendously *without adding any new tools*!